AlCalzone/iobroker-react/docs/components/NumberInput.md

 The `sx` prop can be used to control the style of the input field and the show/hide button only for mui-v5.
 The sx prop has the following properties:
   - same as `classNames`

-The `textAlign` prop can be used to control the text alignment of the input field.
+The `textAlign` prop can be used to control the text alignment of the input field.\
+With the `tooltip` prop you can set the tooltip of the input field.
+The tooltip is shown when the user hovers over the input field.